tumagonx/nwjs_docs_old/MenuItem.md

 It has no effect on setting `icon` of a `separator` item.

+OSX caveat: icon is not sized down like in windows, it is used in 1:1 ratio.

 ### MenuItem.tooltip

 **Get** or **Set** the `tooltip` of a `MenuItem`, it can only be plain text.
 A `tooltip` is short string that describes the menu item, it will show when you hover your mouse on the item.